 - It is better to use a new sponge with a clean abrasive side for washing your kitchen.
 An old, greasy sponge can do even more harm.

 - When the cleaning is complete, it is advisable to wipe the woodwork cupboard clean: clean with a damp microfibre cloth and dry with a clean dry microfibre cloth as well.
 This way you will avoid divorces and the remains of the cleaning agent itself.
 Particular attention should be paid to the lockers above the cooker when cleaning the kitchen.

-- The stained wood kitchen cabinets requires the most delicate care.
-Most ‘folk’ products such as peroxide, ammonia, alcohol or citric acid are contraindicated, as is conventional alkaline-based household chemicals.
+- The stained wood kitchen cabinets require the most delicate care.
+Most ‘folk’ products such as peroxide, ammonia, alcohol, or citric acid are contraindicated, as are conventional alkaline-based household chemicals.

 - The rag should not be too wet.
 Excess moisture is harmful to wooden surfaces.